 The first line, yin, shows a hostile stranger who only brings more bad fortune upon themself.

 The second line, yin, shows a traveler coming to rest at an inn.
-Although there are servants, this person takes care of his/her own needs.
+Although there are servants, this person takes care of their own needs.
 This creates an aura of respect for the traveler.

 The fifth line, yin, explains that one must take risks to become successful.
-The example is that when shooting a pheasant, one's arrow is lost.
+The example is when shooting a pheasant, one's arrow is lost.
 Still, the higher goal will be reached.

 The sixth line, yang, warns against losing one's equilibrium while traveling.
 The example is that the traveler laughs and then cries upon seeing a bird set fire to its nest.
 Expect the unexpected and don't be thrown off guard.